 In this particular post we will be discussing the importance of building business credit.
 You don’t really hear about business credit being an asset but it is!
 Business credit has value to a company’s financing ability and credit capacity.

-By building business credit with all the National business credit bureaus a company increases its finance capacity.
-This creates an asset that can be used to acquire financing for the business based on its own creditworthiness rather than that of its owners.
+By building business credit with all the National business credit bureaus such as Dun & Bradstreet a company increases its finance capacity.
+For example, with D&B you will need to first get a DUNS Number and then acquire credit from starter vendors.
+By making purchases and paying invoices on time you are creating an asset that can be used to acquire financing for the business based on its own creditworthiness rather than that of its owners.

 Here are three major benefits of building business credit:

 - Large Credit Capacity – Businesses have 10 to 100 times greater credit capacity compared to personal credit.
 As a creditworthy business your company will be in a position to qualify for financing based on factors strictly related to the business.
 Without building business credit you will have to continue to rely on your personal credit.